On triple intersections of three families of unit circles

 \section{Unit circles spanned by points on three unit circles}

-We begin by observing the following equivalent and, in our opinion, more convenient formulation of the problem.
-Let $C_1, C_2, C_3$ be three unit circles in $\R^2$, and, for each $i=1,2,3$, let $S_i$ be a set of $n$ points lying on $C_i$.
-The goal is to obtain a subquadratic upper bound on the number of unit circles, spanned by triples of points in $S_1\times S_2\times S_3$.
-(The equivalence between this formulation and the one in~\cite{ESSz}, as stated in the introduction, is indeed trivial: For each $i$, $S_i$ is the set of centers of the circles of $\C_i$, and the centers of the resulting ``trichromatic'' unit circles in the new formulation are the triple points in the previous one.)
+We begin by observing the following equivalent and, in our opinion, more convenient formulation of Theorem~\ref{main}. \begin{thm} Let $C_1, C_2, C_3$ be three unit circles in $\R^2$, and, for each $i=1,2,3$, let $S_i$ be a set of $n$ points lying on $C_i$.
+Then the number of unit circles, spanned by triples of points in $S_1\times S_2\times S_3$, is $O(n^{11/6})$. \end{thm} The equivalence between this formulation and the one in Theorem~\ref{main} is indeed trivial: For each $i$, $S_i$ is the set of centers of the circles of $\C_i$, and the centers of the resulting ``trichromatic'' unit circles in the new formulation are the triple points in the previous one.
 See Figures~\ref{setups}(a) and \ref{setups}(b) for an illustration of this connection between the two setups.
-In what follows we use the new formulation.
+In what follows we prove Theorem~\ref{mainalt}, and stick to the new equivalence formulation.